 Below you will find an overview of the beaches of west Sardinia, which are located mainly in the province of Oristano.
 While the rest of the island generally has shallow and calm seas, the beaches of west Sardinia are ruggedly beautiful and unspoilt and are known for waves and strong currents, especially on windy days.
 The large majority of the beaches below are great spots to find tranquility, and very suitable for running, jogging or long walks along the coastline year-round.

-Beaches of West Sardinia - Oristano
+West Sardinia - Oristano

 Historically significant and overflowing with natural beauty, the western province of Oristano in Sardinia is a sublime mix of culture, old world traditions and beautiful scenery, from the iconic landmarks, charming ruins and historical events in the city, to the bird species, luscious landscapes and natural splendor of the coastline, mountains and surrounding regional parks.